Perform data operations in Azure Managed Redis

 az extension add --name redisenterprise -

-Run the appropriate command in the terminal to launch the script.
+Run the following command in the terminal to launch the deployment script.

 When the script is running, enter 1 to launch the 1.
 Create Azure Managed Redis resource option.

-This option creates the resource group if it doesn't already exist, and starts a deployment of Azure Managed Redis.
-The process is completed as a background task in Azure.
+This option creates the resource group if it doesn't already exist, then deploys Azure Managed Redis.
+The script waits for the deployment to finish and reports the result in the terminal.

 -